use-platform/use-platform/.github/ISSUE_TEMPLATE/rfc.md

 ---
 name: 'RFC'
-about: You want to propose a change to web-platform.
+about: You want to propose a change to use-platform.
 labels: RFC
 ---